Ambush3/JS-Secret-Santa-Anonymous/README.md

 └── node_modules/          # Installed dependencies
 ```

 ## Output File
 After the assignments are made, a SantaAllocations.txt file will be created in the project root directory, listing each participant and their assigned recipient.

 - John Doe is the secret santa of Jane Smith
 - Jane Smith is the secret santa of Bob Johnson

+## Email Received
+Hello John Doe,
+You are the secret santa of Jane Doe!
+Remember the budget is $50.

 ## Dependencies
 - nodemailer